Section 1: Purpose and Contents of this page:

 Largely in response to business demands, the Home Office has further been expanding its premium and priority services for out-of-country applications (https://www.gov.uk/find-a-visa-application-centre).
-Premium and priority services allow applicants to attend their appointment outside of normal working hours, walk in without an appointment, or, have their visa applications placed at the front of the queue once attended an appointment with UK Visas and Immigration.
+Premium and priority services allow applicants to attend their appointment outside of normal working hours, walk in without an appointment or have their visa applications placed at the front of the queue once they have attended an appointment with UK Visas and Immigration.
 In certain countries, applicants will need to submit documentary evidence that they have previously travelled to one of the following destinations in the previous five years and complied with the terms of their visas: the UK; USA; Canada; Australia; and New Zealand.

-Priority applications are usually processed between 3-5 working days from the date you attended the appointment.
+Priority applications are usually processed in between 3-5 working days from the date you attended the appointment.
 Super Priority applications are usually processed within 24 hours from the date you attended the appointment.
-You should always allow at least 2-3 days to collect your passport.
+You should always allow at least 2-3 days to post/collect your passport.

 UK Visas and Immigration advises that applicants should not apply for priority service if they:

 - have been refused leave to enter the UK;* (see more information below)

 - have been previously deported, removed, or otherwise required to leave the UK;

 - have overstayed a period of leave in the UK;

 - have had leave to remain in the UK curtailed by the Home Office;

 - have been refused leave to remain in the UK by the Home Office;